 |Coushatta Casino Resort||Coushatta Tribe of Louisiana||Kinder|

 Casino giant Caesars owns and operates five retail casinos in Louisiana, including Harrah’s Casino New Orleans, which is the official casino partner of both the Saints and Pelicans, the city’s NFL and NBA teams.
-The Caesars Sportsbook mobile app went live as one of the first six brands to launch in the state and is expected to be a major factor for years to come.
+The Caesars Sportsbook mobile app went live as one of the first six brands to launch in the state and will surely be a major factor for years to come.

 DraftKings Sportsbook already had its presence felt in Louisiana long before its mobile launch on January 28, 2022.
 With a pair of retail locations as well as its famous DFS product going live in the state, it was only a matter of time until DraftKings mobile sportsbook became available in Louisana.
 Through their partnership with the Golden Nugget Lake Charles, DraftKings is on the fast track to becoming a household name among Bayou bettors.

 Boyd Gaming owns five retail casinos in the state, which makes up 30 percent of its non-Nevada-based holdings.
 Louisiana is obviously an important state for the company.
 Boyd has casinos in several states with sports betting, including Illinois, Indiana, Iowa, and Pennsylvania.
 In each of those states, Boyd has partnered with FanDuel to bring the sports betting titan to those markets.
 They did exactly the same in Louisiana, which saw FanDuel join the party as one of Louisiana’s first six mobile sportsbook options.

 WynnBET became the 7th online sportsbook brand to go live in Louisiana following its debut on February 10, 2022, through a license arrangement with the Horseshoe Casino in Bossier City.
 WynnBET was the first sportsbook brand to launch in the state after the original six books went live on January 28, and remains the only late addition thus far.
 The brand operates as an online skin out of the Horseshoe Casino in Bossier City.

 While each of the sportsbooks listed above are actually live and accepting bets in the state of Louisiana, many others are expected to follow suit in the near future.
 No details have been confirmed, but speculation tells us that these online sportsbooks may pop up in the Pelican State soon: